Durango Bill's

 (The Euler Brick Problem)

-Is it possible to construct a rectangular solid such that the dimensions of all sides and all diagonals including the interior diagonal through the center are integers?
+Is it possible to construct a rectangular solid such that the dimensions of all sides

 The diagram above illustrates a rectangular solid (a “brick”).
 The dimensions of the rectangular solid (the “brick”) are defined by its length, width, and height.
 Since the six sides of a rectangular solid are all rectangles, the size of any diagonal contained in any of these sides can be calculated using the Pythagorean Theorem.